DIVD-NL/SecurityMeldpunt/_posts/20-02-15-Hacker-Hotel.md

 ### English

-Today at 14:15 Frank Breedijk, Chris van 't Hof and Astrid Oosenbrug wil given a [presentation](https://hackerhotel.nl/index.php/timetable/event/divd/) (in English) titled 'How hackers helped out during the Citrix Crisis last January' at [Hacker Hotel](https://www.hackerhotel.nl).
-The presentation van be seen in the Rembrandt room and there might be a [livestream](https://www.youtube.com/channel/UC0p34ICRgFw16Pqe-KKW49A).
+Today at 14:15 Frank Breedijk, Chris van 't Hof, and Astrid Oosenbrug wil give a [presentation](https://hackerhotel.nl/index.php/timetable/event/divd/) (in English) titled 'How hackers helped out during the Citrix Crisis last January' at [Hacker Hotel](https://www.hackerhotel.nl).
+The presentation can be attended in the Rembrandt room and there might be a [livestream](https://www.youtube.com/channel/UC0p34ICRgFw16Pqe-KKW49A).